With a new curriculum being implemented, some pages are still in draft form. We're working on it!

-At Earl Soham School pupil’s well-being and happiness is at the heart of our vision for success.
-Our curriculum is designed to nurture a thirst for learning and to encourage each child to reach their individual potential.
+At Earl Soham Community Primary School, pupil’s well-being and happiness is at the heart of our vision for success.
+Our curriculum is designed to nurture a thirst for learning and to encourage each child to reach towards their individual potential.
 Our ultimate aim is to foster caring, responsible and creative human beings, who are well equipped for the next stage of their learning journey.

 Our creative curriculum is carefully designed to allow our children to seek and make meaningful connections between subjects.
 We aim for them to be able to build on what they already know to make deeper connections and truly understand rather than just recall.

 We provide first hand learning experiences that allow children to develop social skills and build resilience.
-Children are encouraged to see mistakes as an opportunity to learn and not a reason to give up.
+We develop and teach Growth Mindset, seeing mistakes as an opportunity to learn and not a reason to give up.

 Our curriculum enables us to build strong relationships, celebrate diversity, encourage respect and build a sense of community.
 It provides and acknowledges success for all children, in all aspects of their development and it recognises, encourages and celebrates all types of talent.